schonny/bedrock-api-server/README.md

 ## Jobber intgration
 Jobber is comparable to crontab.
 Jobs can be defined that are executed at specific times.<br>
 Two jobs are already predefined in this image, but these can be changed or deleted as required.
-- The first job starts all available Bedrock servers at 12 noon.
+- The first job starts all available bedrock-servers at 12 noon.
-- The second job stops all running Bedrock servers at midnight and performs a backup of the worlds.
+- The second job stops all running bedrock-servers at midnight and performs a backup of the worlds.

 ## Contributing
 Contributions to the Bedrock API Server project are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request on GitHub.
 Go easy on me, this is my first Python project.